waddletown/fw/README.md

-# duckieton_fw
+# waddletown fw
-This is the place where we have firmware for the Duckieton robot.
+This is the place where we have firmware for the Waddle Town robot.